CQCL/hugr/specification/hugr.md

     exit node, the CFG node itself can be removed.

-The CFG in the example below has three inputs: one (call it `v`) of type "P" (not specified, but with a conversion to boolean represented by "P?"), one of type "qubit" and one (call it `t`) of type "angle".
+The CFG in the example below has three inputs: one (call it `v`) of type "P" (not specified, but with a conversion to boolean represented by the nodes labelled "P?1" and "P?2"), one of type "qubit" and one (call it `t`) of type "angle".

 The CFG has the effect of performing an `Rz` rotation on the qubit with angle